CZ-NIC/convey/README.md

 1. Run: `apt-get install bash-completion jq`
 2. Copy: [extra/convey-autocompletion.bash](./extra/convey-autocompletion.bash) to `/etc/bash_completion.d/`
 3. Restart terminal

-### Dependencies and troubleshooting
-* You'll be asked to install `dialog` library at the first run if not already present in the system.
-* If something is missing on your system, you may find help yourself with this command: `sudo apt install python3-pip python3-dev python3-tk git xdg-utils dialog whois dnsutils nmap curl build-essential libssl-dev libpcre3 libpcre3-dev swig && pip3 install setuptools wheel uwsgi && pip3 install --upgrade ipython`
-    * `build-essential` is needed to build `uwsgi` and `envelope`
-    * `libpcre3 libpcre3-dev` needed to suppress uWSGI warning `!!! no internal routing support, rebuild with pcre support !!!`
-    * `libssl-dev` needed to be present before building `uwsgi` if you will need to use `--https`
-    * `python3-dev swig` needed to build `envelope`

 ### Customisation
 * Launch convey with [`--help`](docs/convey-help-cmd-output.md) flag to see [further options](docs/convey-help-cmd-output.md).